Find the academic program that's right for you. Learn more about PTC's schools and departments and available credentials.Academics »

 Want to update your skills, explore a different career path, or learn a new hobby?
 We have meaningful learning opportunities that you can use right away.Continuing Ed »

 PTC's mission is to transform lives and strengthen communities by providing opportunities for intellectual and economic growth.About »

 Horticulture Technology Program

 Piedmont Tech’s Horticulture Technology program will give you the tools you need to succeed in one of South Carolina’s largest industries.
 With the support of a diverse group of instructors, you’ll get extensive hands-on experience.
-And with our extensive transfer agreements with Clemson University, you can be sure that your education here creates a foundation for success.
+And, you can be sure that your education here creates a foundation for success.

 Horticulture Technology Major